E. Pierce Marshall: Personal life

 Marshall married Elaine Tettemer Marshall in 1965 and they had two sons: Preston Marshall and E. Pierce Marshall Jr.

 Marshall always said that his shares in Koch Industries were worth less than amounts indicated in published reports since the company had no plans to become a public company and they were therefore illiquid.

-Marshall was a motorsports enthusiast and competed in the last running of the Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash, better known as the Cannonball Run, in April 1979.
+Marshall was a motorsports enthusiast and heavily involved and connected to the sports car and boat racing scenes in Southern California beginning in 1956.
+At various times throughout his life he competed in NHRA and SCCA events as well as the last running of the Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash, better known as the Cannonball Run, in April 1979.
 Teamed with Sports Car Club of America racers Dave Faust and Kirby Goodman, Marshall drove a Chevrolet Malibu with the 9C1 Police Patrol Package and a 350-cubic-inch LT-1 Z-28 Chevrolet Camaro engine, finishing 13th in a field of 47 competitors, completing the run from Darien, Connecticut, to Redondo Beach, California, in 36 hours, 51 minutes.
 Marshall wrote, "Over two decades later, the laughs and the memories are still fresh.
 I was fortunate to be involved".